Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State Performance Insights

-- The Rams have a +214 scoring differential, topping opponents by 16.5 points per game.
-They're putting up 84.7 points per game to rank 21st in college basketball and are allowing 68.2 per contest to rank 117th in college basketball.
+- The Rams outscore opponents by 16.5 points per game (scoring 84.7 points per game to rank 21st in college basketball while allowing 68.2 per outing to rank 117th in college basketball) and have a +214 scoring differential overall.

-- Colorado State pulls down 32.2 rebounds per game (342nd in college basketball) while allowing 30.9 per contest to its opponents.
+- Colorado State grabs 32.2 rebounds per game (342nd in college basketball) while allowing 30.9 per outing to its opponents.
 It outrebounds opponents by 1.3 boards per game.

-- The Rams rank third in college basketball with 112.0 points scored per 100 possessions, and 194th in college basketball defensively with 90.3 points conceded per 100 possessions.
+- Colorado State knocks down 2.1 more threes per contest than the opposition, 8.7 (76th in college basketball) compared to its opponents' 6.6.

-- Colorado State has come out ahead in the turnover battle by 2.6 turnovers per game, committing 9.9 (47th in college basketball play) while forcing 12.5 (148th in college basketball).
+- Colorado State has come out ahead in the turnover battle by 2.6 turnovers per game, committing 9.9 (47th in college basketball action) while forcing 12.5 (148th in college basketball).

 New Mexico Performance Insights